 - 1. Don't allow other installations or operation considerations to take priority over safety considerations. - 2.
 Don't attempt to use the fireplace until the installation is complete. - 3.
-Don't use unlisted parts and accessories with the fireplace except for special flashings that may be fabricated locally. - 4.
+Don't use unlisted parts and accessories with the fireplace except for special flashings fabricated locally. - 4.
 Don't use damaged parts or accessories with this fireplace. - 5.
 Don't install the fireplace in an exposed or uninsulated area. - 6.
 Don't install the fireplace over carpeting. - 7.
 Don't install the fireplace on a poorly constructed base or fail to fasten down or attach the fireplace to prevent it from shifting out of position. - 8.
 Don't create or allow a crack to develop between the metal face of the fireplace and noncombustible trim. - 9.
-Don't install the fireplace where flammable or explosive liquids or vapors are likely to be present. - 10.
-Don't neglect all the considerations mentioned in this manual concerning clearances to combustibles, spacing from obstructions and proper chimney height when selecting the location and installing the chimney. - 11.
-Don't allow insulating materials to contact the chimney. - 12.
-Don't forget to support flat chase flashing to prevent water from puddling. - 13.
-Don't neglect to apply caulking or mastic to the required joints of the flashing and between the flashing roof. - 14.
-Don't dry clothing or other articles near the fireplace. - 15.
-Don't store or place flammable liquids, gases or pressurized containers near the fireplace. - 16.
-Don't neglect to instruct all responsible persons in the proper and safe operation of the fireplace. - 17.
-Don't fail to instruct all persons, especially children and elderly persons, concerning the hazards of improper operation and unauthorized tampering with the fireplace. - 18.
-Don't use this fireplace to burn paper, cardboard, or other debris. - 19.
-Don't neglect to inspect and clean the chimney regularly. - 20.
+Don't use power blowers or air circulation systems with this fireplace that are not specifically recommended by Martin Hearth & Heating . - 10.
+Don't connect accessory air circulation blowers to improperly fused or ungrounded electrical circuits. - 11.
+Don't install the fireplace where flammable or explosive liquids or vapors are likely to be present. - 12.
+Don't neglect all the considerations mentioned in this manual concerning clearances to combustibles, spacing from obstructions and proper chimney height when selecting the location and installing the chimney. - 13.
+Don't allow insulating materials to contact the chimney. - 14.
+Don't neglect to apply caulking or mastic to the required joints of the flashing and between the flashing roof. - 15.
+Don't dry clothing or other articles near the fireplace. - 16.
+Don't store or place flammable liquids, gases or pressurized containers near the fireplace. - 17.
+Don't neglect to instruct all responsible persons in the proper and safe operation of the fireplace. - 18.
+Don't fail to instruct all persons, especially children and elderly persons, concerning the hazards of improper operation and unauthorized tampering with the fireplace. - 19.
+Don't use this fireplace to burn paper, cardboard, or other debris. - 20.
+Don't neglect to inspect and clean the chimney regularly. - 21.
 Don't operate the fireplace with the glass fire screen doors partially open.
-The doors should always be fully open or fully closed. - 21.
-Don't use gasoline, kerosene, engine oil, or charcoal lighter fluid. - 22.
-Don't store fuel supply closer to the fireplace than the minimum spacing required for combustible materials. - 23.
-Don't subject the fireplace to the intense heat of a large fire the first three times the fireplace is used, but build moderate fires to allow the materials to cure and adjust. - 24.
-Don't clean the chimney with metallic devices or chemical cleaners. - 25.
-Don't use the fireplace or chimney for venting wood or coal burning heaters or inserts unless approved in writing by Martin Hearth & Heating. - 26.
-Don't put combustibles within 28 inches of the fireplace opening.
+The doors should always be fully open or fully closed. - 22.
+Don't use gasoline, kerosene, engine oil, charcoal lighter fluid, or other flammable liquids to start or intensify a fire.
+Using these and similar materials can cause an explosion within the fireplace. - 23.
+Don't store fuel supply closer to the fireplace than the minimum spacing required for combustible materials. - 24.
+Don't subject the fireplace to the intense heat of a large fire the first three times the fireplace is used, but build moderate fires to allow the materials to cure and adjust. - 25.
+Don't clean the chimney with metallic devices or chemical cleaners. - 26.
+Don't use the fireplace or chimney for venting wood or coal burning heaters or inserts unless approved in writing by Martin Hearth & Heating . - 27.
+Don't put combustibles within 24 inches of the fireplace opening